-While the word "gap" might have negative connotations, we believe a gap year — when you defer college for a year to get some real-world experience — is an excellent way to mature and grow before heading off to college.
-But there are many questions about how to navigate these years; below, we answer a few of them:
+While the word "gap" might have negative connotations, we believe that a gap year (deferring college for a year to get some real-world experience) is an excellent way to mature and grow before heading off to college.
+But there are many questions about how to navigate these years.
+Below, we answer a few of them:

-Anyone who wants to!
-But from our perspective, you should take a gap year if you:
+A: Anyone who wants to!
+But, from our perspective, you should take a gap year if you:

-- feel like a break from an academic atmosphere will increase your enthusiasm for learning when you do return to school.
+- Feel like a break from an academic atmosphere will increase your enthusiasm for learning when you return to school

-Just remember that you’re all starting together as freshmen; you just happen to be a year older with a year of real-life experiences under your belt.
+A: Just remember that you’re all starting together as freshmen; you just happen to be a year older with a year of real-life experiences under your belt.
 You'll have some great stories to tell!
-Plus, if someone can detect your age down to the year, we'll be impressed.
+(Plus, if someone can detect your age down to the year, we'll be impressed.)

-If I get accepted and ask to defer, will I be guaranteed a place the next year?
+Q: If I get accepted and ask to defer, will I be guaranteed a place next year?

-It’s a good idea to ask the colleges you’re applying to before sending your application; that way you don’t waste your time if they don’t permit gap-year deferrals.
+A: It’s a good idea to ask the colleges you want to apply to before sending your application; that way, you don’t waste your time if they don’t permit gap-year deferrals.
 However, places like Harvard even encourage a gap year in their acceptance letter.

-The easiest way to find out if a university accepts deferments is to check the American Gap Association's list of universities' deferment policies.
-If you can't find the school you're looking for on there, email an admissions adviser.
+The easiest way to find out whether a university accepts deferments is to check the American Gap Association's list of universities' deferment policies.
+If you can't find the school you're looking for there, email an admissions advisor.

-What's a "good" gap year experience?
+Q: What's a "good" gap-year experience?
 Should I work for a year, volunteer, travel, or study something off the wall?

-No one experience is better than the other — what does matter is what you’d like to do and how much you think that particular experience will play into your future.
+A: No single experience is better than the other.
+What does matter is what you’d like to do and how much you think that particular experience will play into your future.

 For example, maybe you go to Chile to help with environmental initiatives.
 Although you originally wanted to major in environmental studies, the trip helps you realize how quickly you learn foreign languages, leading you to double major in Spanish and international relations instead.

-Yes, colleges such as Princeton and Tufts offer tuition-free "bridge" years, and other colleges partner with organizations that provide scholarships to gap-year students.
+A: Yes!
+Colleges such as Princeton and Tufts offer tuition-free "bridge" years.
+Other colleges partner with organizations that provide scholarships to gap-year students.
 Some organizations — such as Americorps — even offer a stipend if you finish the program.

 As for college credit, it depends on the gap-year program you participate in.
 Some offer credit, but it's not typically from the college you'll eventually attend.
 This post has some good advice about why it might be best to forego gap-year credits.

-If you’ve already gotten in and received a scholarship, the school might be able to roll it over to the next year, but you’ll need to fill out the FAFSA again (it’s an every year sort of thing).
+A: If you’ve already gotten in and received a scholarship, the school might be able to roll it over to the next year, but you’ll need to fill out the FAFSA again (it’s an every-year sort of thing).
 At other schools, though, it’s possible to lose a scholarship, so double check before you officially defer.

-A “gap year” has become the shorthand, but you can certainly take the time you want.
-However, if you take more than a year, you’ll need to check deferment policies.
+A: “Gap year” has become the shorthand, but you can certainly take the time you want.
+If you take more than a year, however, you’ll need to check deferment policies.
 Can you start in the middle of the school year?
 Can you defer for longer than a year?
-Or would it be a better experience to start alongside the other freshmen in order to have a more traditional experience after the gap year?
+Or would it be a better experience to start alongside the other freshmen to have a more traditional experience after the gap year?

-You should definitely check out gooverseas.com, where you can find reviews of overseas gap-year programs (though you can also find programs in the U.S. on that site, too).
+A: You should definitely check out gooverseas.com, where you can find reviews of overseas gap-year programs (you can also find U.S. programs on that site, too).